apache/struts-site/source/security/index.md

 references with your parameter injection methods and DTOs.
 Additionally, any database DTOs should be entirely separate from request parameter/form DTOs.

-Do NOT under any circumstance, annotate a method that returns one of the following unsafe objects:
+Do NOT, under any circumstance, annotate a method that returns one of the following unsafe objects:
 - live Hibernate persistent objects
 - container or Spring-managed beans, or any other live components/services
 - objects (or objects that contain references to objects) that contain setter methods that are used for anything other